Skip to main content

 What is the cost to organizations?

-Boise State compensates the students, therefore there is no financial obligation.
-The program is designed to be a resource during challenging times.
+Boise State compensates students, therefore there is no financial obligation.
+The program is designed to be a resource to small businesses and nonprofits.

 Is there a limit on the number of students organizations can hire?